← All packages

 $str = $enc->decode($ids); // round-trips for plain text

-// HuggingFace model — returns Bpe | WordPiece | Unigram by model type
+// HuggingFace tokenizer — returns Bpe | WordPiece | Unigram by tokenizer type

 $bert = Encoding::fromHuggingFace('/path/to/bert/tokenizer.json');